Aaron Ciammaglichella

-Aaron Ciammaglichella (born 26 January 2005) is an Italian professional footballer who plays as a midfielder for club Juve Stabia on loan from Torino.
+Aaron Ciammaglichella (born 26 January 2005) is an Italian professional footballer who plays as a midfielder for club Pro Vercelli, on loan from Torino.

 Club career

 Ciammaglichella moved to the youth academy of Torino in 2015, and worked his way up their youth categories.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

 On 25 August 2024, Ciammaglichella made his senior debut for Torino in a 2–1 win against Atalanta as a substitute for Samuele Ricci in stoppage time.

 On 3 February 2025, Ciammaglichella was loaned by Ternana in Serie C.

 On 1 September 2025, he moved on loan to Juve Stabia in Serie B.

 International career

-Ciammaglichella was born in Italy to an Ethiopian father and Italian mother.
+Ciammaglichella was born in Italy to an Ethiopian father and an Italian mother.
+His father arrived in Italy when he was 8 years old and was adopted by a couple from Milan.
 He is a youth international for Italy, having played for the Italy U15s and U17s.

 Style of play

-Ciammaglichella is a central midfielder that can play in a 2-man or 3-man defense.
-He can act as a box-to-box or creative midfielder, or as a false-9.
-He is strong technically and has great vision, and a very strong presser.
-He is also a prolific goalscorer and assister.
+Ciammaglichella is a central midfielder who can either play in a 2-man or 3-man defense.
+He can operate as a box-to-box midfielder, a creative midfielder, or as a false-9.
+He is technically strong, has good vision, and is a powerful presser.